M.S. Program Policies

 - All M.S. students are assumed to have sufficient background in biology and chemistry to meet the prerequisites of our graduate courses.
 The responsibility for determining deficiencies rests with the major professor.

 - All master’s degree students in Biological Sciences are required to maintain academic good standing as defined by the University.
-In addition, the School of Biological Sciences requires that M.S. students form a M.S. thesis committee that is chaired by a member of the Illinois State graduate faculty in the School of Biological Sciences, and complete and submit a M.S. thesis proposal by the specified deadlines Graduate School.
+In addition, the School of Biological Sciences requires that M.S. students form a M.S. thesis committee that is chaired by a member of the Illinois State graduate faculty in the School of Biological Sciences, and complete and submit a M.S. thesis proposal by the end of their 2nd full-semester in the program.
 Students who obtain course grades lower than a B in graduate courses, who perform inadequately as teaching assistants or research assistants, or who fail to meet other university or school requirements can be denied assistantship support or be dismissed from the program by the graduate studies committee.

-- Seminar Requirements: M.S. students are required to enroll for two credits in Seminar 420 (see below).
-Attendance at official seminars (4:00 PM each Thursday during the academic year) is required as part of Seminar 420 unless the student is officially excused because of course or teaching conflicts.
+- Seminar Requirements: M.S. students are required to enroll for two BSC 420 credits.
+Also, attendance at official School seminars (4pm each Thursday during the academic year, occassionally 4pm Tuesdays) is required unless the student is officially excused because of course or teaching conflicts.

-- M. S. thesis committees consist of the major professor and at least two additional faculty members.
+- M. S. thesis committees consist of the faculty advisor and at least two additional faculty members.
 At least two of the committee members (including the thesis advisor) must be tenured or tenure-track faculty in the School.
-The School Chair or Director of the Graduate Program must approve all thesis committees prior to their official appointment.
+The Director of the Graduate Program must approve all thesis committees prior to their official appointment.

-- M.S. students must complete a minimum of 30 credit hours including at least 15 credit hours of 400-level coursework. (exclusive of BSC 499 hours).
+- M.S. students must complete a minimum of 30 credit hours including at least 50% at 400-level, not including 499.
 The 30 credit hours must include 4-6 credit hours of BSC 499 and 24-26 credit hours of course work.

 - M.S. students must follow the School Check-List for the M.S. program (below), which details the major requirements and the usual sequence of events that a student should follow.